xenit-eu/alfresco-health-processor/README.md

 If this property is not set (which is the default), the plugin will request all properties of type `d:content` from Alfresco's `DictionaryService`.

+When validating content, "NONE" in the reporting means, there is no status for a certain document, because it was not checked.
+For example, content checks report nodes without any content property as none.

 #### Solr index Validation

 Activation property: `eu.xenit.alfresco.healthprocessor.plugin.solr-index.enabled=true`